GLAY-AK2/NTRIP-client-for-Arduino/README.md

 Please check sample source.

 This source has NTRIPClient class based on WiFiClient.
-This Developed on ESP-IDF for Arduino-IDE if you want to use Other function, please check WiFiClient.
+This Developed on ESP32 core for Arduino if you want to use Other function, please check WiFiClient.

 ### Support